 As the ways in which you direct your money change, so does this relationship.
-Knowing your net worth can help keep you on track for a better financial future.
+Learning how to calculate your net worth can help you understand where you stand, and keep you on track for a better financial future.

 Net worth is simply a personal balance sheet; the difference found by subtracting your liabilities from your assets.

 Each step you make in your own financial journey should aim to, ultimately, increase your assets and decrease your liabilities.
 Tracking your net worth can assist you in attaining this goal by helping you keep an eye on where your money is going.